 He didn't cry.
 He had no tears left in him to cry.
 He didn't rage; he'd spent weeks doing just that, slamming his fists into the stones until his knuckles had bled; until his fingers were broken, but the pain never fazed him.
-He ate mechanically as the healer fixed his hands and the next day, he'd punched the stone all over again and again trying to feel something … anything.
+He ate mechanically as the healer fixed his hands and the next day, he'd punched the stone all over again.

 He screamed.
 He shouted that he was innocent.
 He threatened to kill his former best friend, his brother.
 But it was for nothing.

 It was all for nothing.

 He was the one who had been betrayed; the spy who wasn't.
 He was guilty in the eyes of the world and nothing he could say was going to change that.